 The default condition handlers for errors call a built-in break package.
 This is a specialized READ-EVAL-PRINT loop.
 It evaluates forms in the context of the bad form.
-You can find the values of special variables by typing their names.
-The following forms have special actions when typed to the break system, and thus can be thought of as commands to it. (\$ can be typed as either an escape or a dollar sign.
-Escape is normal.)
+When an error occurs, you will see something like the following: